birdLark/birdLark.github.io/community/contribution_guide/contribute.md

     - Prefer to resolve the issue that has less activity or discussion as the duplicate
 - If the issue seems clearly obsolete and applies to issues or components that have changed radically since it was opened, resolve as **Not a Problem**
-- If the issue doesn't make sense – not actionable, for example, a non-LarkMidTable issue, resolve as **Invalid**
+- If the issue doesn't make sense – not actionable, for example, a non-birdlarkissue, resolve as **Invalid**
 - If it's a coherent issue, but there is a clear indication that there is not support or interest in acting on it, then resolve as **Won't Fix**